Overv/VulkanTutorial/en/11_Compute_Shader.md

 Note that we don't add `velocity` to the vertex input attributes, as this is only used by the compute shader.

-And then bind and draw it like we would with any vertex buffer:
+We then bind and draw it like we would with any vertex buffer:

 ```c++
 vkCmdBindVertexBuffers(commandBuffer, 0, 1, &shaderStorageBuffer[currentFrame], offsets);